Looking for the best ways to grow productive vegetables and beautiful flowers organically? These Homemade Fertilizer Recipes will help you!

 10. Pomegranate Peel as Fertilizer

-Being a rich source of iron and other essential minerals, pomegranate peels can be a great organic fertilizer to your plants.
-The peels have Phosphorus, Potassium, Calcium, Magnesium, Boron, Iron, Copper, and Zinc that’ll offer vital nutrients to the plants making it one of the best Recipes for Growing Beautiful Vegetables and Flowers.
+Being a rich source of iron and other essential minerals, pomegranate peels can be a great organic fertilizer for your plants.
+The peels have Phosphorus, Potassium, Calcium, Magnesium, Boron, Iron, Copper, and Zinc that’ll offer vital nutrients to the plants, making it one of the best Recipes for Growing Vegetables and Flowers.

 - Pomegranate peels

 Chop the peels finely so that they’ll grind easily.
-Now, put them to the grinder and add little water to make a paste.
+Now, put them into the grinder and add little water to make a slurry like paste.
 Dilute this paste with water in 1:4 parts and water your plants with this blend.

 - The paste will promote the soil microbiology and soil organisms that will eventually aid in the plant’s health.